 A state grant available to North Carolina residents who demonstrate financial need through the FAFSA application and are enrolled as an undergraduate for at least six credit hours per semester at a North Carolina Community College.
 Amounts range from $100 to $1600 per academic year.
 NCCCG is not available in the summer.
 Beginning fall 2016, students who register for 15 or more credit hours will be awarded additional funds.

 North Carolina Education Lottery Grant (NCELS)

 A state grant available to North Carolina residents who demonstrate financial need through the FAFSA application and are enrolled as undergraduates a minimum of six credit hours each semester.
 Amounts range from $130 to $3130 per academic year.
 NCELS is not available in the summer.

 The Forgivable Education Loan for Service (FELS)

 The Forgivable Education Loan for Service (FELS) was established by the North Carolina General Assembly in 2011 and the first loans available for the 2012-13 academic year.
 The forgivable loan provides financial assistance to qualified students who are committed to working in North Carolina in fields designated as critical employment shortage professions.
-For additional information, application deadlines, and eligible degree programs, click the link below:
+For additional information, application deadlines, and eligible degree programs, visit their website.